SamFleming/Symfony2-SimpleDeployScripts/README.md

 happily purring away on the destination server, with caches cleared, permissions updated, databases migrated and so on!

+__and my current solution looks like this__:

+    cd ~/path/to/project
+    ./bin/deploy dev|stage|live

+Where the deploy live will only run if my local git repository is on the master branch.

 ## How to Use the Scripts